![]() |

 » View this passage in NIV (Bible Gateway)

 Marvelous grace of our loving God, Grace that exceeds our sin and our shame.
-Yonder on Calvary’s Mount outpoured.
-There where the blood of the Lamb was spilled (Song book). … More
+More

 The repeated apostasy of Israel leads up to a time of oppression by the Philistines.
 The Philistines were probably the worst enemies that Israel had ever had.
 This time their oppression lasted for 40 years (v.
 1).
-During this time we come to one of the most outstanding of the judges and his name was Samson (vv.
+During this time, we come to one of the most outstanding of the judges and his name was Samson (vv.
 2-5).
-He was the twelveth judge and probably had more opportunity than any other man ever had, but failed.
+He was the twelfth judge and probably had more opportunity than any other man ever had but failed.
 He was the last of the judges who was conquered by the Philistines.
-During Sampson’s time of leadership we are given the secret of his success.
+During Sampson’s time of leadership, we are given the secret of his success.
 He was to be a Nazarite from birth and separated unto the service of God.
 (Numbers 6:1-21) His long hair and his diet were to be outward signs of inward dedication (v.
 5).

 The wife of Manoah explains to her husband how an angel had told her she was going to have a son (vv.
 6-7).
 Samson was born; lived by the lust of the eyes, and often responded with the pride of life.
 Yet Samson in the final analysis, as God saw his life - was a man of faith.
 What a picture of grace.
 One moment causing godly sorrow, and the next leading to a repentant prayer of faith.
 At his darkest hour God brought him back to the place of blessing.
 God is truly the God of the second chance.